ambijat/uncomtrade/partner_list.md

 The last one is the country code that is necessary for joining the dataframe with our partners list we have.

-Loading country\_list from excel file downloaded from
+Loading country\_list from excel file downloaded from the UN Comtrade database.

 <a href="https://unstats.un.org/unsd/tradekb/Knowledgebase/50377/Comtrade-Country-Code-and-Name" class="uri">https://unstats.un.org/unsd/tradekb/Knowledgebase/50377/Comtrade-Country-Code-and-Name</a>

 ``` r